-We're looking at four (4) PTZOptics cameras, each with the connections populated as follows: 3G-SDI, Network, RS-232 Control, and last but certainly not least, is Power.
+We're looking at two (2) PTZOptics cameras, each with the connections populated as follows: 3G-SDI, Network, RS-232 Control, and last but certainly not least, is Power.

-The joystick controller (HC-JOY-G2) is connected to the first camera using a DB9 cable and then the first camera is connected to the second camera using a "VISCA cascade" cable with the same "VISCA cascade" cable being used between cameras two (2) and three (3) as well as between cameras three (3) and four (4).
+The joystick controller (HC-JOY-G2) is connected to the first camera using a DB9 cable and then the first camera is connected to the second camera using a "VISCA cascade" cable.

-The SDI signal out of each camera runs back to an external quad SDI input enclosure, present at the Producer Plus PC, with Thunderbolt 3 from the enclosure connected directly to the Producer Plus PC without the use of hubs or extension cables.
-Hubs and extension cables can reduce performance and reliability of the system.
+The SDI signal out of each camera runs back to its own Magewell SDI to USB 3.0 frame grabber, present at the Producer PC, with the USB 3.0 connected directly to the Producer PC without the use of USB hubs or extension cables.
+USB Hubs and extension cables can reduce performance and reliability of the system.

-The audio content from the audio mixing board is acquired from a spare output on the board and then is connected to the Producer Plus PC via the Shure MVi XLR / $\frac{1}{4}$ " Input with a final connection to the Producer Plus PC using USB 2.0
+The audio content from the audio mixing board is acquired from a spare output on the board and then is connected to the Producer PC via the Shure MVi XLR / $\frac{1}{4}$ " Input with a final connection to the PC using USB 2.0